 Decision-Making and Problem-Solving

-In the fast pace of many health care settings, NPs are often required to make decisions and solve problems that arise.
+In a fast-paced clinical setting, NPs are often required to make decisions and solve problems that arise.
 Students can learn different ways to analyze situations and improve these critical skills.

 The ability to schedule and prioritize time is highly important for NPs, who often work in busy, fast-paced environments.
 NPs also need to be adaptable and flexible, as situations and priorities can change at a moment’s notice.

-In line with time management, students can develop their organizational skills.
-Sound organizational ability is invaluable.
-It can help ensure that tasks and projects run smoothly and take the pressure off health care staff.
+In line with time management skills, organizational skills are key for NPs.
+Sound organizational ability can help ensure that tasks and projects run smoothly and take the pressure off health care staff.

 The work of an NP can be extremely stressful.
 Students may learn techniques to deal with stress and remain calm under pressure.
-They can learn the importance of maintaining a good work-life balance and pursuing off-duty activities that help prevent the buildup of stress.
+They may learn the importance of maintaining a positive work-life balance and pursuing off-duty activities that help prevent the buildup of stress and mitigate the potential for burnout.

 Nurse Practitioner Specializations